 And when it was all gone, Hagar left Ishmael under a bush because she couldn’t bear to watch him die.

 And then it happened.
 One of those, ‘But God,’ moments we come across so often in the Bible.
 They were dying; this was the end; they couldn’t take any more.
 Friends, how many of you have been there, or are there now?
 Who do you know in the same boat?

 Of course he did!
 Ismael was named for this moment.
-Ishmael means ‘God hears’.
+Ishmael means God hears.
 And God heard.

-As Dawn Chesser put it:
+As one writer put it:

-God hears, even when we are alone in the wilderness
+- God hears, even when we are alone in the wilderness

-God hears, even when we don’t know what to say to God
+- God hears, even when we don’t know what to say to God

-God hears, even when the tension of living remains unresolved
+- God hears, even when the tension of living remains unresolved

-(‘Preaching Notes’, General Board of Discipleship)
+(Dawn Chesser, ‘Preaching Notes’, General Board of Discipleship)

 God opened her eyes